Iraq bids to control Kurdistan oil revenue with contract switch | Law-Order

 Iraq has made a fresh attempt to control revenue from the semi-autonomous region of Kurdistan by asking oil and gas firms operating there to sign new contracts with state-owned marketer SOMO rather than the Kurdistan Regional Government (KRG).
 Oil minister Ihsan Ismael said on May 7 that Iraq's oil ministry would start implementing a February federal court ruling which deemed the legal foundations of the Kurdistan region's oil and gas sector unconstitutional.

-A letter seen by Reuters shows the oil ministry appointed international law firm Cleary Gottlieb Steen and Hamilton to approach to oil and gas firms operating in the Kurdistan region to "initiate discussions to bring their operations into line with applicable Iraqi law".
+A letter seen by Reuters shows the oil ministry appointed international law firm Cleary Gottlieb Steen and Hamilton to approach some oil and gas firms operating in the Kurdistan region to "initiate discussions to bring their operations into line with applicable Iraqi law".
 Implementing the court decision "will require changes to the contractual regime" for the companies, the letter added.
+Other firms received a letter directly from the oil minister, one source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)